astropy/astropy/docs/development/workflow/development_workflow.rst

   changes in the development version require changes to our code you can :ref:`rebase`.
 * If you need to edit `.mailmap <https://git-scm.com/docs/gitmailmap>`_ and know how to do it then you can open a pull request for that.
+Please run `git shortlog -es <https://git-scm.com/docs/git-shortlog>`_ locally first with your changes to make sure your edit is correct, and you only appear in the list once.

 In addition there are a couple of `git`_ naming conventions used in this
 document: